triplee12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - chmod 754 -> add execute permission to the owner and the group owner and read permission to other users
 - chmod ugo+x -> add execute permission to everybody
 - chmod 007 -> sets all the permission to other users
-- chmod 765 -> allows other users to write and execute
+- chmod 753 -> allows other users to write and execute
+- chmod 764 -> allows other user to read only